 At the year-end, you need to collect rent receipts from your landlord and submit it to your employer to claim an exemption on House Rent Allowance (HRA).
 Some employers are also collecting photocopy of rent agreement in addition to the rent receipt.
 You can talk to your employer on this to understand the policy that they follow for HRA exemption.

-If rent paid by you is more than Rs 1,00,000 per year, then while collecting house rent receipt from your landlord you are required to collect a photocopy of landlord’s Permanent account number or PAN.
-You can put the PAN in the receipt so that your employer will be aware about the landlord’s PAN.
+If rent paid by you is more than Rs 1,00,000 per year, then while collecting house rent receipts from your landlord you are required to collect a photocopy of the landlord’s Permanent account number or PAN.
+You can put the PAN in the receipt so that your employer will be aware of the landlord’s PAN.